JustinDrastil/SENG-499-AI_Team/README.md

 ## server folder
 - app.py: Run this to start the flask server which can be used to perform CRUD operations on the vector database (ChromaDB)

+- chat.py: Once the flask server is running, run this to interact with it locally for testing purposes.
+You will need to add an ONC api token to this script.
+Once added, you can query the ai assistant in natural language with session message history included.

 ### server api endpoints
 - /add:
   - Adds a document to the specified chromadb collection (defaults to new_collection)